pzsette/SubscriptionsManager/report.md

 ### Continous integration

-In this project the GitHub action service is used for continous integrations.
+In this project the GitHub action service is used for continuous integrations.
 The execution is configured in the maven.yaml file inside the *.github/workflows* folder.
 The syntax follows the official GitHub documentation.

 Basically workflow is made by two branches:

-* The first one is executed for every push request on the repository and the eviroment is Java11 on a Ubuntu machine.
+* The first one is executed for every push request on the repository and the environment is Java11 on a Ubuntu machine.
 The *.m2* Maven folder and the *.sonar/cache* folder are cached to improve execution time.
 Then the maven command is executed to perform:
 	1. Build and test the project
 	2. JaCoCo coverage
 	3. PIT mutation
 	4. Coveralls report
 	5. SonarCloud analysis

-* The second one is executed after merging a Pull request and runs the same job on two differents Java enviroments: 8, 9.
+* The second one is executed after merging a Pull request and runs the same job on two different Java environments: 8, 9.
 In this case the maven command performs:
 	1. Build and test
 	2. JaCoCo coverage
 	3. PIT mutaiton

 ```
 name: Java CI with Maven